 Don’t hesitate to try out the Fiverr network.
 It’s a popular freelancing platform.
 You can use the blog to advertise your Fiverr gigs as well.
 I’m not a big fan of testing out various monetization strategies at once.
 However, testing and adopting multiple strategies are two different things.
 Fiverr is an option that you can integrate with any other monetization strategy, though.

 There are different speakers, trainers, and experts who sell their consultancy to the clients.
 If you’re a professional expert of some kind and your blogging niche relates to your expertise, then you can offer your consultancy through your blog.
 It might not happen for every blogging beginner out there, but if it makes sense to you, then use your blog to offer your consultancy.

-Just like affiliate marketing, you can start offering your service from the day one on your blog.
+Just like affiliate marketing, you can start offering your service from day one on your blog.
 I’d recommend not mixing up Google Adsense with selling your service.
 Instead, you can slightly use affiliate marketing, though.
-Try using in-text links for affiliate marketing and sell your service through banner ads, hire page, and squeeze pages.
-You can use List Fusion to build a squeeze page.
+Try using in-text links for affiliate marketing and sell your service through banner ads, a hire me page, and squeeze pages.

 E-books are a great option to start making money on your blog.
 You can sell e-books through Selz, Gumroad, and E-Junkie.
 However, it comes down to what you have got to offer and why you should pick selling e-books.
 In fact, you must decide for yourself whether you can make, market, and sell e-books or not.

 The purpose of this blog post was to give you a practical solution to start earning money from your blog.
 The ideal reader in my mind was someone who just started blogging a while back, and still struggling to make money online.
 If you’re one of them; don’t panic.
 It takes a while to get things started, anyway.